 Inelectic tries to add as much depth to its Material icons; icons are steeped largely in shadowed grays with delicately chosen color pops.
 This pack features a lot of shadowing, shading, and angled light-play.
 And there are even some "special" icons included for those who like having some custom and unique icon options.

 Ombre is one of my favorite "shaped" icon packs.
 The bottom dock/bar is mostly plain, but for fitting icons, it transforms!
 The colors here are vivid enough to work with dark themes, even with the dark icon accents.

 Outline goes beyond the monotone of simple white to bring bright, bold colors to its neon-reminiscent icons.
-Being a technicolor pack, it's a little easier to lose some of the more muted detail shades in some wallpapers, but this pack is a gem that shines in dark wallpapers and app drawers
+Being a technicolor pack, it's a little easier to lose some of the more muted detail shades in some wallpapers, but this pack is a gem that shines in dark wallpapers and app drawers.

-Pireo keeps the layered look of the original 2016 Google Pixel's round icons alive and strong two years later.
+Pireo keeps the layered look of the original 2016 Google Pixel's round icons alive and strong several years later.
 It favors white for its icon backgrounds a lot, but the small shadow keeps them distinguishable, even on pure white wallpapers.

 Elun also emulates some of the 2016 Pixel's style, but this pack is flatter, slicker, and far, far more colorful.
 Soft grays and vivid accent colors help it avoid an abundance of white, so icons like YouTube and the Dialer stand out more.